Sven Gudmund Hinderaker

 - Postal AddressPostboks 78045020 Bergen

-Teaching MPhil/PhD students about reproductive health, at Centre for International Health, UoB.
+Teaching MPhil/PhD students about reproductive health, and tuberculosis, and paper-writing at Centre for International Health.

-Teaching and coordinating medical undergraduate at UoB a course in International Health.
+Teaching and coordinating medical undergraduates at UoB a course in International Health.

 Perinatal mortality in Low-income countreis